vijoy-sunil/CARND_TERM1-Traffic_Sign_classification/README.md

 jupyter notebook Traffic_Sign_Classifier.ipynb
 ```

-### REFER WRITEUP.md file FOR MORE INFORMATION ON THE MODEL ARCHITECTURE
+### Refer writeup.md file for more information on the model architecture